ryumaou/VulgarConlangFancyPDF/README.md

 Third, you need to add some things to the output from Vulgar Conlang to include the additional chapters\sections:
 <br><b>To add the fancy front cover:</b>  \input{Cover}  NOTE: This must come before the Title page!
+<br>NEW! to add a cover with a full-page graphic and centered titles on a highlighted box change that line to \input{CoverFullCenter}
+<br>NEW! to add a cover with a full-page graphic and titles on a highlighted box shifted to the right, change that line to \input{CoverFullRight}
 <br><b>Automatically added to Vulgar Conlang TeX output:</b>  \input{Title} NOTE: This MUST be included for the rest of the file to generate correctly!
 <br><b>To include an Introduction section:</b>  \input{Intro}
 <br><b>To include a Grammar section:</b>  \input{Grammar}